All Episodes

 Did your neighbor lose his last three jobs during the Bush administration?

-I think who I'm not sure who said this.
+I'm not sure who said this.

-Uh a lie told often enough becomes the truth.
+A lie told often enough becomes the truth.

-Was that Was that Joseph Goebbels?
+Was that Joseph Goebbels?

-And to be a Nazi that did it.
+Had to be a Nazi that did it.

 The drive-by media influence on the economy is one thing.

-I mean, that's that's about money.
+I mean, that's about money.

-But that influence, the drive-by media influence on the war on Islamo fascism is another thing.
+But that influence, the drive-by-media influence on the war on Islamofascism is another thing.

 That's about lives.